High Blood Pressure and the Growing Number of Undiagnosed Young Adults

 Plus, according to a study published in the AHA Journal Circulation, young adults ages 16-24 are at an increased risk for stroke, heart attacks, heart failure, and other cardiovascular diseases by a staggering 67 percent as they grow into middle age!

 Statistics also show that individuals who identify as healthy are less likely to seek annual health checks.
 This is also true for young adults with undiagnosed hypertension.
-In the U.K., for instance, 41 percent of males and 28 percent of females with undiagnosed self-reported as being healthy or very healthy.
+In the UK, for instance, 41 percent of males and 28 percent of females with undiagnosed hypertension self-reported as being healthy or very healthy.

 What Can Be Done?